djeada/Data-Visualization/notes/data_misrepresentation.md

 $$ Lie\ Factor = \frac{size\ of\ effect\ in\ graphic}{size\ of\ effect\ in\ data} $$

 $$ size\ of\ effect =  \frac{\vert\ {last\ value}-{first\ value}\ \vert}{first\ value} $$

+## Literature

+"How to Lie with Statistics" is a book written by Darrel Huff in 1954 with many examples that are still relevant today.

+* Choosing the "middle" as arithmetic average instead of median
+* Tampering with the scales.
+* Visualizing a factor 2.